lalaniket8/DynamicDyckReachability_artifact/README.md

 ## Brief description
 Implementation of paper *On-The-Fly Static Analysis via Dynamic Bidirected Dyck Reachability*

-Artifact repository is also maintained on [GithubRepo].
+This artifact is also maintained in a public [GithubRepo].

 The DynamicBidirectedDyckReachability Tool accepts an initial graph and a sequence of update edge operations as input.
 It then calculates Bidirected Dyck reachability among nodes after executing the specified update operations on the initial graph.